Which Skincare Oil is the Best? Coconut, Jojoba, Argan Compared

 - Those with dry skin are better suited to oils like palm, coconut, pequi, and argan.
 These oils contain fatty acids with more medium-to-long chain hydrocarbons.
 As a result, they function as emollients, which increase the amount of moisture skin is capable of holding while binding to water and oils within the skin.

-Here’s a summary of four of the most popular oils out there today: Coconut, jojoba, argan, and pequi.
+Here’s a summary of three of the most popular oils out there today: Coconut, jojoba, and argan.

 Coconut Oil: Best for Young, Dry, Non-Acne-Prone Skin